• Documentation

 AWS - Logs

-Lets you watch the logs of a specific function.
+Lets you watch the logs of a specific function or agent.

 serverless logs -f hello